Live Chat with Tek representatives. Available 6:00 AM - 4:30 PM PST.

 We provide calibration for a wide variety of instruments from countless brands and are experts in calibration for a diverse breadth of industries.

 Our standard and accredited calibration service options are designed to meet your specific quality requirements.

 We offer local pickup and delivery, periodic onsite, and permanent onsite calibration.

-Compare factory-certified and commercial calibration options to see which is the best for your equipment.
+Compare factory-certified and commercial calibration options to see what is best for your equipment

 An overview of everything you need to know to run an efficient calibration program.